-Discounts on the accelerated encashment of promissory notes deposited towards the payment of the subscriptions to the Fund amounted to UA 28.34 million in 2016, marginally up from UA 27.21 million recorded in 2015 as a result of the generally low global interest rates.
+Discounts on the accelerated encashment of promissory notes deposited towards the payment of the subscriptions to the Fund amounted to UA 28.49 million in 2017, marginally up from UA 28.34 million recorded in 2016 as a result of the generally low global interest rates.

-The Fund's share of the total shareable administrative expenses of the Bank Group increased by UA 10.80 million, in nominal terms, from UA 200.93 million in 2015 to UA 211.73 million in 2016, due to the general increase in the operational expenses of the Bank Group.
-The Fund's share of these expenses reduced marginally to stand at 62.14 percent for 2016, compared with 63.14 percent for 2015.
+The Fund's share of the total shareable administrative expenses of the Bank Group increased by UA 16.77 million, in nominal terms, from UA 211.73 million in 2016 to UA 228.50 million in 2017, due to the general increase in the operational expenses of the Bank Group.
+The Fund's share of these expenses reduced marginally to stand at 60.95 percent for 2017, compared with 62.14 percent for 2016.
 As noted earlier, the Fund's share of administrative expenses is based on a predetermined cost-sharing formula, which is driven by the relative levels of certain operational volume indicators and relative balance sheet size.

 The Fund continues to cancel qualifying debts under MDRI for countries that reached the HIPC completion point.
-No new country reached the completion point during 2016.
-A summary of the cumulative loan cancellations under the MDRI and HIPC is presented in Note F to these Special Purpose Financial Statements.
+No new country reached the completion point during 2017.
+A summary of the cumulative loan cancelations under the MDRI and HIPC is presented in Note F to these Special Purpose Financial Statements.

 According to the Fund's non-accrual policy, service charges on loans made to or guaranteed by borrowers are excluded from loan income, if principal installments or service charges on any such loans are in arrears for six months or more, until such time that payment is received.
-As a result of this policy, UA 2.09 million of non-accrued loan income was excluded from 2016 income compared to UA 2.05 million in 2015.
-The number of borrowers in non-accrual status at 31 December 2016, remained unchanged at three, the same level as at the end of December 2015.
+As a result of this policy, UA 2.09 million of non-accrued loan income was excluded from 2017 income compared to the same level of UA 2.09 million in 2016.
+The number of borrowers in non-accrual status at 31 December 2017, remained unchanged at three (3); for the third year in a row.